assume-framework/assume/docs/source/learning.rst

 =====================

 One unique characteristic of ASSUME is the usage of Reinforcement Learning (RL) for the bidding of the agents.
-To enable this the architecture of the simulation is designed in a way to accomodate the learning process.
-In this part of the documentation we give a short introduction into reinforcement learning in general and then pin point you to the relevant parts of the code.
-If you want an hands-on introduction check out the prepared tutorial in Colab: https://colab.research.google.com/drive/1LISiM1QvDIMXU68pJH-NqrMw5w7Awb24?usp=sharing
+To enable this the architecture of the simulation is designed in a way to accommodate the learning process.
+In this part of the documentation, we give a short introduction to reinforcement learning in general and then pinpoint you to the relevant parts of the code.
+If you want a hands-on introduction check out the prepared tutorial in Colab: https://colab.research.google.com/drive/1LISiM1QvDIMXU68pJH-NqrMw5w7Awb24?usp=sharing

 The Basics of Reinforcement Learning
 ---------------------------